Peer Mentor Program

 Responsibilities of a Peer Mentor

-- Mentor a small group of students (your "mentees") individually during the academic year, most or all of whom will have the same major as you
+- Mentor a small group of students (your "mentees") individually during the academic year, most or all of whom will have the same Faculty Advisor and the major as the mentor.

 - Contact your mentees at the start of Fall semester and periodically throughout the semester/year, acting as a reliable resource/referral agent and providing relevant information

-- Attend Peer Mentor Training and Meet Your Peer Mentor (event part of Freshmen Orientation) both scheduled for Thursday, August 22
+- Attend Peer Mentor Training and Meet Your Peer Mentor (event part of Freshmen Orientation) both tentatively scheduled for Thursday, August 27

 - Plan activities with mentees